 And here’s how I did it.

-How to Make Your Phone Into a Projector
+How to Turn a Phone Into a Projector

 I made this project after I read this post from Photojojo and it was so amazing I had to share.